 Ica is a relatively safe city.
 Apply basic precautions:

-Light (cotton/linen) for the day.
+Lightweight (cotton, linen) for daytime.
 Long pants and a jacket for the evening.
-Warm clothes if spending the night in the desert.
+Warm clothes if spending a night in the desert.

-Closed shoes for walking/sandboarding.
+Closed-toe shoes for hiking or sandboarding.
 Sandals.
-Waterproof bag against sand.
+Sand-proof bag.
 External battery, headlamp.